 Fun Ways to Come Up with New Freelance Writing Article Ideas

-I had a freelance coaching client admit to me recently that she was feeling stuck when trying to come up with new freelance article ideas.
-Whether you’re a professional writer like I am, or, simply have had to write a paper for college, we’ve all experienced that pressure of a blinking cursor on a blank page or a white lined sheet of paper that was full of promise, but void of ideas.
+Have you ever felt stuck when trying to come up with new freelance article ideas ?
+Whether you’re a professional freelance writer who’s been publishing content for over 15 years, or, had to write a paper for college, or, needed to come up with fresh ideas for your company’s brainstorm session, we’ve all experienced that pressure of a blinking cursor on a blank page or a white lined sheet of paper that was full of promise, but void of ideas.

 Sometimes you can’t come up with ideas because you’re not feeling creative.
 Other times, it’s because you’re putting too much pressure on yourself to produce The Most Original And Amazing Idea Of All Time.
 Admit it.
 You’re stuck.